LowellMakesCPP/FocusStacking/ImageServerCommProtocol.md

 Each stack holds the following information:

-1. A series of source images in JPEG or TIFF format
+1. A series of source images in JPEG or TIFF format (each image can be a maximum of 1GB) and a stack can hold at most 10,000 images
 2. Meta-information about the focal distance of each image if available, or NA if not available
 3. Units for distance information (um, mm, cm, m, km, in, ft, mile)
 4. X and Y scale information if available
 5. Units for X and Y scale information if available
-6. Information on originator
+6. Information on creator (name, i.p., date-time)
-7.
+7. a set of focal maps

 In the following definitions, Cl represents a message from client to server, while Se represents a message from server to client.
 The following messages are defined: